-These values were calculated for a visual seeing of 0.8" which would provide infrared seeing values of 0.67", 0.63", 0.59" and 0.61" at the central wavelength of the J, H, K and H+K grating respectively.
-For the closed loop adaptive optics observations with natural guide stars we have assumed a guide star at a distance of 10" with a photometric brightness of R = 12 and B-R = 1.5 magnitudes.
-We encourage the use of the exposure time calculator for more detailed estimates.
+These values were calculated for a visual seeing of 0.8" which would provide infrared seeing values of 0.67", 0.63", 0.59" and 0.61" at the central wavelengths of the J, H, K and H+K gratings respectively.
+For closed-loop adaptive optics observations with natural guide stars we have assumed a guide star at a distance of 10" with a photometric brightness of R = 12 and B-R = 1.5 magnitudes.
+The user should use the exposure time calculator for more detailed estimates.

-The users should note, that sky offset fields are mandatory for observations in the 25 and 100mas scales.
+The users should note that that sky offset fields are usually necessary for observations in the 25 and 100mas scales due to the small FOVs.
 The coresponding overheads have to be taken into account when estimating the required time for the execution of the observation program.
-Typically 50% (33%) of the time is spent on sky fields if NDIT_sky = NDIT_target (NDIT_sky = 1/2 NDIT_target)
+Typically 50% (33%) of the time is spent on sky fields if NDIT_sky = NDIT_target (NDIT_sky = 1/2 NDIT_target).

 In visitor mode, both the raw image and a reconstructed image can be visualized on a real-time display.
 For the reconstructed image, a wavelength range can be selected in order to allow an easier visualization of emission line objects.
 The brightest OH lines are automatically suppressed by the software.

-Observations of telluric standard stars at an airmass within +-0.2 and +-2hrs of the science observations will be offered as part of the SINFONI calibration plan for all modes available (i.e., for all combinations of image scales and gratings).
+Observation of a telluric standard star at an airmass within +/- 0.2 and +/- 2hrs of the science observation is offered as part of the SINFONI calibration plan for all modes available (i.e. for all combinations of image scales and gratings).
 Dark, internal flat-field, and wavelength calibrations are also part of the SINFONI calibration plan and are taken during daytime.
-Observation time to obtain special calibrations such as observations of PSF reference stars to test the AO performance must be requested in the proposal.
+Observation time to obtain special calibrations such as PSF reference stars to test the AO performance must be requested in the proposal.

 Pupil Tracking mode